dubov94/vue-jwt-mongo/README.md

 ### Options
 * `registerEndpoint`: server endpoint for registration.
 Defaults to `/auth/register`.
 * `loginEndpoint`: server endpoint for authentication.
 Defaults to `/auth/login`.
+* `refreshEndpoint`: server endpoint for token refresh.
+Defaults to `/auth/refresh`.
 * `storageKey`: localStorage key used for saving a token.
 Defaults to `jsonwebtoken`.
 * `bearerLexem`: a lexem prepending tokens in Authorization headers.
 Defaults to `Bearer `.